 Take your time to plan your project.
-Think about what are the must haves, the non negotiables and the g run it will pay off to hnon-negotiables and your nice to haves.
+Think about what are your must haves, your non negotiables and your nice to haves and then budget accordingly.
 If you must implement things in phases, you will need to carefully consider your priorities, keeping in mind the parameters in terms of execution deadlines given by certain banks.

 III – Construction cost estimation:

 This is the most challenging part for most people, because a substantial part of your budget will go into things you probably have little understanding of or may not deem necessary, but are required by building regulations.
 Before you embark on the adventure of building a home, you obviously need to take your time to analyse your personal finances so that you can set yourself a budget.
 Then I suggest you get professional help to assist you in properly estimating the project costs.
 Online sources and your bank can provide some initial data, but you will want to seek professional help from either an independent estimator or your architect.
 This leads me to the next section of who you will want to have on board of your project.

 I have already mentioned cost.
 Everyone has got a budget, some higher than others, but sticking to a budget can be tricky.
 Most home builders have never built a home before, therefore are not familiar with the costs involved, which is why it is crucial to get the right people on board.
 Of course each additional person you hire represents additional costs, but trust me when I tell you that in the long run it will pay off to hire the right people.
 It will save you time, energy, stress and even money when done right.